The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 have been considered and included where appropriate and the activity goes some way towards self-sufficiency.

-There are four components of this grant application: core application questions, target output information, financial information and support material.
+There are four components of this grant application: core application questions, project targets, financial information and support material.
 Each plays a significant and distinct role in creating a whole picture about your activity.

 Respond to the following questions with reference to the assessment criteria and program objectives: